AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 ```

-**Decoder Input** Represents the current previous location of the salesman.
+**Decoder Input**: Represents the current previous location of the salesman.
 At the beginning it will be at the starting point.

 ```bash
 array([